 Parking: Turn left at 28 Peck Ln Colchester, CT and follow the road to a couple medium sized lots (depending on the season)

-The Salmon River trail has a few hundred feet of elevation change between Day Pond and the Comstock Bridge, but its a very scenic hike.
+The Salmon River trail has a few hundred feet of elevation change between Day Pond and the Comstock Bridge and is a very scenic hike.
 The sections along the Salmon River are beautiful and peaceful.
 On busy summer days, you’ll often see families set up on the banks or fly fisherman casting by the bridge.

 In addition to hiking the park offers swimming and a beach at Day Pond with direct access (open gates) from the third Saturday in April until Columbus Day.
 There is also a pavilion and several picnic areas.
-Fishing is possible at Day Pond, though far more popular along the Salmon River.
+Fishing is possible at Day Pond and seem to be just as popular along the Salmon River.

 Established as a park in 1949, the site is a former sawmill and man-made pond by the Day family.